hancyran/teaching_skills/README.md

 # teaching skills- 授渔

-THis is a depo for the course: software programming
+This is a demo for the course: software programming